CBIIT/NCI-DOE-Collab-Pilot1-Center-Loss/src/README.md

 ### License
 The authors distributed this under the terms of the [MIT license](../LICENSE).

-All new contributions must be made under the [MIT license](../LICENSE).
+If you make any new contributions, make them under the [MIT license](../LICENSE).

 For details, refer to [LICENSE](../LICENSE), [COPYRIGHT](../COPYRIGHT), and [NOTICE](../NOTICE).